 Will the current allocation of places to services be changing significantly?

-IHC Services will be allocated the required number places to support current families who are eligible for the Child Care Subsidy and suitable for IHC.
+IHC Services are allocated the required number places to support families transitioning from the previous IHC who are eligible for the Child Care Subsidy and suitable for the refined IHC.
 IHC Support Agencies may recommend an allocation of additional places to IHC services to accommodate new families.

-The department will distribute places to states and territories initially based on utilisation as at 1 July 2018, with the aim to moving towards a distribution based on jurisdictional 0-5 year old population within two years from implementation.
-Further information on the allocation of IHC places will be available in the IHC Handbook
+The department initially distributed places to states and territories based on utilisation as at 1 July 2018, with the aim of moving towards a target distribution (based on jurisdictional 0-5 year old population) within two years from implementation.
+Further information on the allocation of IHC places is available in the IHC Handbook.